 Bethany and I will post the first set of challenges soon, but lucky, lucky you, we have a preview challenge.
 (Can’t let you leave this post empty-handed!)

-We are looking forward to the Brooklyn Public Library’s massive summer reading kick-off on June 6 with live music, activities and even a Spider-Man photo-op.
-June 6th just happens to be a school holiday so it’s the perfect way to spend our afternoon.
+We always look forward to Brooklyn Public Library’s massive summer reading kick-off in early June.
+The kick-off is also always on a school holiday so it’s the perfect way to spend our afternoon.

 Also, be sure to visit Bethany’s post about her hometown library in Greenville, South Carolina.
 I love the huge puzzle wall!